Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Tight end

-Jacob Hollister filled in for Luke Willson and had two catches and the onside kick recovery at the end.
+Seattle had to play without Luke Willson, out with a hamstring injury.
+But Jacob Hollister filled in well with two catches for 22 yards and had the onside kick recovery at the end.

 Grade: B+